Table of Content

 But by keeping a low-purine diet, you can aid in lowering the level of uric acid in your body.
 Lowering uric acid levels can aid in preventing the growth of fresh crystals, hence minimizing gout attacks.

-Chemicals called purines to occur naturally in some foods and beverages.
-Uric acid is a result of the breakdown of these substances by your body.
+Chemicals called purines occur naturally in some foods and beverages.
+Uric acid results from the breakdown of these substances by your body.

-In order to lower uric acid, a low-purine diet eliminates the foods and beverages with the highest purine concentration.
+A low-purine diet eliminates the foods and beverages with the highest purine concentration to lower uric acid.
 Additionally, it promotes a few particular meals that may help your body produce less uric acid.

-Reducing high-purine meals can help anyone with hyperuricemia, or high blood uric acid levels.
-In those with hyperuricemia who have not yet acquired gout, this may assist to prevent the condition.
+Reducing high-purine meals can help anyone with hyperuricemia or high blood uric acid levels.
+In those with hyperuricemia who have not yet acquired gout, this may assist in preventing the condition.

 It might also stop the progression of current gout and other hyperuricemia-related problems, like kidney stones.